ASimpleMeow/WarBirds/README.md

 + GUI count down before starting a level or fighting the boss
 + Continue option :
 	+ Continue playing the highest level you reached before
+	+ If Start is pressed on the Menu screen, then this will reset to 1
++ For debugging purposes you can press keys 1 - 8 to skip the that level

 ---